evotrek-ai/amber-agent/README.md

 # Amber, Simplified

-Amber is awsome, but it's complex.
-This repo is to make our life easier by simplifying the using of Amber.
+Amber is complex, we are trying to make it simple.